-Many people might not see an immediate response after eating foods that have gluten, and think they are fine eating gluten.
-Unfortunately, gluten can still cause inflammation and effect the body systemically.
-Your brain, your skin, your gastrointestinal tract and every tissue in the body can be damaged by gluten.
-Now think about if your gastrointestinal tract is damaged.
-Your body absorbs nutrition through the gastrointestinal tract.
-If your GI is damaged, you can eat very healthy but still be malnourished.
-Gluten-free isn’t a fad that’s going away.
-Eating gluten is what needs to go away.
+Most people don’t see an immediate response after eating foods with gluten, so they think they’re fine eating it.
+Unfortunately, gluten can still cause inflammation and affect the body systemically.
+Your brain, skin, gastrointestinal tract, and every tissue in the body can be damaged by gluten.
+Now, think about what happens if your gut is damaged.
+Your body absorbs nutrients through the gastrointestinal (GI) tract.
+If your GI is damaged, you can eat healthy but still be malnourished.
+“Gluten-free” isn’t a fad that’s going away.
+Continuing to consume gluten is the habit that needs to go away.

 Learn more about celiac disease and why everyone should give up gluten in this video: